Mazen20021/Fawry-Applying-Task/README.md

 - Built with **Flutter** for a modern, fast, and cross-platform user experience.
 - Utilizes **Cubit (Bloc Pattern)** for efficient state management.
 - Supports dynamic API calls to fetch and display movie data interactively.
+- Selected for its rapid development capabilities within the project’s time constraints.

 ### 🔹 Backend – Spring Boot
 - Developed using **Spring Boot (Java 23)** for a scalable and high-performance backend.